Raedin24/School/L400/DCIT 423/Module 14.md

 5. Packet is dropped if there is no matching route entry `Destination can be a directly connected device or a next-hop router`

+### Forwarding on Directly Connected Networks
+The router needs to determine the destination MAC address associated with the destination IP address
+1. **IPv4 Packet** - Router checks the *ARP table* for destination IP and associated MAC address.
+If there is no match, router sends an ARP Request.
+Destination device returns an ARP Reply with its MAC address.
+Packet is then forwarded
+2. **IPv6 Packet** - Router checks its *neighbour cache*  for the destination IPv6 address and associated MAC address.
+`Control plane is`